CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/upgrade-to-ct-pf-10/upgrade.md

 sidebar_position: 3
 ---

-# Upgrade
+# Upgrade to CompuTec ProcessForce 10.0 (2.0)

-Upgrading to CompuTec ProcessForce 10.0 ensures you have the latest features and enhancements while maintaining compatibility with SAP Business One.
+Upgrading to CompuTec ProcessForce 10.0 ensures you have additional features and enhancements while maintaining compatibility with SAP Business One.
 This guide provides detailed instructions on upgrading CompuTec ProcessForce, including transitioning from the MSI installer to the Lightweight Deployment version.

 Before proceeding, ensure that your SAP Business One environment meets the prerequisites to avoid compatibility issues.